What The Movie Shawshank Redemption Taught Me about Network Marketing: Tips for MLM Success

 Andy had to survive prison.
 He did some things that will relate to becoming successful in network marketing.

-Here’s the steps of what he did:
+Here are the steps of what he did:

 What big habit is getting in the way of your success?